-Yes, pumpkin spice can be considered basic AF, but there’s a time and place for seasonal treats.
+Yes, pumpkin spice can be considered basic, but there’s a time and place for seasonal treats.

-We don’t get giddy at the release of Starbucks’ famous drink or buy everything orange-colored and pumpkin flavored at Trader Joe’s.
-But there are a few seasonal pumpkin goodies that you can find locally to celebrate the season and get you in the fall mood.
+We don’t get giddy at the release of Starbucks’ famous themed drinks or buy everything orange-colored and pumpkin-flavored at Trader Joe’s.
+But we do celebrate the locally made pumpkin goodies that bring on the fall feels.

-The first place on this list is technically not Tucson, but it’s only a little over an hour east, so we’ll count it anyway.
+The first place on this list is technically not Tucson, but it’s only an hour east, so we’ll count it anyway.

 Pick apples, explore the pumpkin patch, shop, and eat farm-fresh products galore at Apple Annie’s Orchard.
 Plus, visiting a pumpkin patch is a quintessential fall bucket list item.